Seishun 18 Ticket

 The Seishun 18 Ticket (青春18きっぷ, Seishun Jūhachi Kippu) is a special discount ticket issued in Japan that allows holders one-day unlimited rides on the local trains of Japan Railways Group (JR) during limited periods of the year.

-One ticket is valid for five (not necessarily continuous) days (midnight to midnight), within a designated seasonal period.
-The ticket can be used by multiple passengers; for example, five passengers can use one entire ticket sheet for unlimited trips in one day instead of one passenger traveling individually on five days.
-A sheet of five tickets costs 12,050 yen (2,410 yen/ticket), and is ideal for long-distance travellers.
+Since the ticket's introduction in the 1980s to 2024, one ticket was valid for five non-continuous days (midnight to midnight) within a designated seasonal period.
+The ticket was able to be used by multiple passengers; for example, five passengers could use one entire ticket sheet for unlimited trips in one day, or one person could use it for travel across five days.
+The ticket cost 12,050 yen (2,410 yen/day), and is ideal for long-distance travellers.
+The ticket was unable to be used in automatic ticket machines, and railway staff stamped the ticket at the beginning of each day of use.